 Wonderbag Slow Cooker

-Once you’ve tried the Wonderbag, you won’t look back.
+That's not even mentioning the product.
+Once you've tried the Wonderbag, you won't look back.
 Saving hours of time and fuel, Wonderbag contributes to a saving of up to two tons of carbon dioxide from going into the atmosphere every year.
-The wonderbag uses heat retention to slow cook food for upto 12 hours, without any gas needed.
-Cook your food and bring it to the boil, then simply transfer it into the wonderbag whilst you’re out adventuring or driving and you’ll come home to a perfectly slow cooked stew.
+It uses heat retention to slow cook food for upto 12 hours, without any gas needed.
+Cook your food and bring it to the boil, then simply transfer it into the Wonderbag whilst you're out adventuring or driving and you'll come home to good quality home cooked food.
 What could be better?

 Check out The Wonderbag